zsnt/component-library/README.md

 Run `npm publish` to push the latest version to npm package server.

 ###Deploy to heroku

 on your working branch run
 `npm run build-storybook`
-this will create the new .out folder.
+this will create the static files inside .out folder.
 Commit and push your changes to your branch.

-For the deployment to heroku it needs to be merged it into the deploy-subtree.
-Therefore you have to split off the .out folder as a subtree into a new branch with the updated version name.
+For the deployment to heroku it needs to be merged into the deploy branch.
+This branch is a subtree of the master branch.
+Therefore you have to subtree split the .out folder into a new branch with the updated version name.
 `git subtree split --prefix=.out -b version-123`

+You now should have a new branch which contains the contents of .out inside its main folder.

 Then switch to deploy branch.
+The deploy branch contains the files of the .out folder plus a gitignore file and a different package.json to run it as a static-page.
-now you have to merge in our newly created release branch.
+Now all you have to do is merge your newly created version branch.
 `git merge version-123 --allow-unrelated-histories`

-you can check if your changes applied with
-`npm run start`
+you can check if your changes applied when running `npm run start`